 David Ragsdale's rise in the world of popular music has been propelled by a boundless enthusiasm for the power and beauty inherent in the form.
 It became apparent to him at the tender age of three when he was given his first tiny violin, and has continued throughout his life as he studied under renowned classical teachers, played with students of jazz, and paid his dues in rock and roll bands.

-In 1980, he received a scholarship to the University of Tulsa, and there studied with acclaimed instructer Nell Gotkovsky.
-While in Tulsa, he also played with the prestigious Tulsa Philharmonic, and moonlighted as a string arranger, violinist, and guitarist at what is now Universal Music and Post Studios.
+In 1980, he received a scholarship to the University of Tulsa, and studied with acclaimed instructor Nell Gotkovsky.
+While in Tulsa, he also played with the prestigious Tulsa Philharmonic, and moonlighted as a string arranger, violinist, and guitarist at what are now Universal Music and Post Studios.

-In April, 2006, David returned to his pals in the band Kansas where he is now touring the country and the World, playing violin & guitar on some of the best rock tunes yet written.
+In April, 2006, David returned to his pals in the band Kansas, where he tours the country and the world, playing violin and guitar on some of the best rock tunes ever written.